vc8006/aqi_pred/README.md

-Built a flutter app for Android and ios Which predicts AQI and other pollutants such as NO2,SO2 etc of Delhi pto next 7 days.
+Created a flutter app for Android and ios Which predicts AQI and other pollutants such as NO2,SO2 etc of Delhi upto next 7 days.

 ![screenshot](fapps.png)  ![screenshot](mainf.png)

-1. Used API from my own built website AQI Pred delhi
+1. Used API from the website I created (AQI Pred delhi)
-2. Search date option by which one can see data for last 5 years
+2. The app allows to search data of last 5 years
 3. Implemented Syncfusion charts to visualize last 30 days AQI